CALFEM/calfem-python/README.md

 ## Why CALFEM for Python?
 Unlike MATLAB, which have expensive licenses, Python is free to use and distribute both for personal and commercial use.
-An implementation to Py
+This is the python version of CALFEM for scientific purposes/research.

+## Installation
+Install CALFEM for python using
+`pip install calfem-python`

+## Dependencies
+Mesh Generation Software: GMSH
+Install GMSH [here](http://gmsh.info/) and add to the PATH of your file or instead add contents of GMSH to the file folder.